Combermere Abbey - Historic Time-Line

 1919 SIR KENNETH CROSSLEY purchases the estate.

-1939-1945 During WORLD WAR II the Abbey is used as a CONVALESCENT HOME, then a SCHOOL.
+1939-1945 During WORLD WAR II the Abbey is used as a SCHOOL for evacuees.

 1952 10 June.
 Combernere Abbey is added to the STATUTORY LIST of buildings of special interest at Grade I, group value